Dainius14/FBMessageScraper/README.md

 3. Launch `dumper.py` and enter conversation ID.
 Additionally you can supply conversation name, chunk size and offset.
 Custom config file can be provided via command-line argument.

 Messages are saved by default to `messages/{id or supplied_name}/`

+### Downloading photos

+1. Download all messages with dumper.py for the chat you want.
+2. Open the network tab of the Developer tools.
+3. Open [Facebook Messages](https://www.facebook.com/messages), go to any chat and open any photo.
+4. Look for POST request which starts with /webgraphql/query/?query_id=...
+5. Copy `query_id` from there e.g. 909417132156716.
+6. Open image_dumper.pym, enter folder name of downloaded messages and then enter `query_id`.

+Photos are saved by default to `messages/{id or supplied_name}/img` with date as file name.

+The same Query ID can be used for several days to download photos.